strannik19/td_devel/teradata/README.md

 load_parallel.sh
 ================
-Tool to run the tables in parallel by a give degree of parallelism.
+Tool to run the tables in parallel by a given degree of parallelism.

 Because it can run for a very long time, "commands" to pause or abort the process by manually creating certain files is possible.